Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 <h2>Download software</h2>

 Download and install [<b>VMWare Workstation Player</b>](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html.html) and [<b>Windows 10</b> ISO](https://www.microsoft.com/en-us/software-download/windows10).
-Go to [<b>Tenable Nessus Essentials</b>](https://www.tenable.com/products/nessus/nessus-essentials) website and create an account.
+Go to [<b>Tenable Nessus Essentials</b>](https://www.tenable.com/products/nessus/nessus-essentials) website to register for an account.
 On the downloads page, select "Nessus" and choose the version which has your host operating system.
+Click on "Connect via SSL" and create username and password.
+Run VMWare and create new virtual machine using the Windows 10 ISO.
+Remember to click on "Customize Hardware" and select "Network Adapter" and change to "Bridged" so that the VM will be on the same network as the host machine.
+Install Windows 10 Pro on the VM

 <h2 align="center">Program walk-through</h2>